 Chapter 3 of the Code contains provisions for the hygienic processing and handling of food, and voluntary provisions covering the application of Food Safety Programs to the processing and retail part of the food chain.
-The Food Safety Standards in Chapter 3 do not currently apply to the primary production of seafood, except where there is direct sale to the public or the seafood is substantially processed by the primary producer.
+The Food Safety Standards in Chapter 3 do not currently apply to the primary production of seafood, except where there is direct sale to the public or the primary producer substantially processes the seafood.

 It should be noted that the point in the processing part of the food chain at which the Food Safety Standards apply is not the same in all jurisdictions.
-Generally, the standards do not apply on board vessels for activities such as gutting and filleting.
+Generally, the Standards do not apply on board vessels for activities such as gutting and filleting.

-Attachment 6 provides a summary of these national standards impacting on seafood.
+Attachment 7 provides a summary of these national standards impacting on seafood.